-- 1. checklist approved by program chair (see appendix A); - 2. the program personnel committee (PPC), which consists of three or five tenured faculty members; - 3. the program chair (if not on the Program Personnel Committee) - the Dean (or appropriate administrator for library and counselor faculty); - 5.
+- 1. checklist approved by program chair (see appendix A); - 2. the program personnel committee (PPC), which consists of three or five tenured faculty members; - 3. the program chair (if not on the Program Personnel Committee) - 4. the division chair [if any]; - 5. the Dean (or appropriate administrator for library and counselor faculty); - 6.
 The University RTP Committee shall review all tenure and promotion files.
-The University RTP Committee shall review retention files only if one or more of the following conditions apply: - a) In the faculty member's third probationary year unless the faculty member was hired with one or two years service credit, in which case the faculty member's fourth probationary year. - b. requested by the President - c. lack of agreement (retention vs. non-retention) among prior levels - d. all prior recommendations for retention negative - e. requested by faculty member under review or prior review level - f. no applicable program standards (PPS) are available - for tenure or promotion decisions-the Provost/ Vice President for Academic Affairs (VPAA) [Vice President for Student Affairs (VPSA) for counselor faculty], - the Provost/ Vice President for Academic Affairs (VPAA) [Vice President for Student Affairs (VPSA) for counselor faculty], shall review retention files only if one or more of the following conditions apply: - g. requested by the President - h. requested by faculty member under review - i. requested by University RTP Committee - 8.
+The University RTP Committee shall review retention files only if one or more of the following conditions apply: - a) In the faculty member's third probationary year unless the faculty member was hired with one or two years service credit, in which case the faculty member's fourth probationary year. - b. requested by the President - c. lack of agreement (retention vs. non-retention) among prior levels - d. all prior recommendations for retention negative - e. requested by faculty member under review or prior review level - f. no applicable program standards (PPS) are available - 7. for tenure or promotion decisions-the Provost/ Vice President for Academic Affairs (VPAA) [Vice President for Student Affairs (VPSA) for counselor faculty], - 8. the Provost/ Vice President for Academic Affairs (VPAA) [Vice President for Student Affairs (VPSA) for counselor faculty], shall review retention files only if one or more of the following conditions apply:

+- g. requested by the President - h. requested by faculty member under review - i. requested by University RTP Committee - 9.
 For retention, tenure and promotion decisions-the President shall review and consider the performance review recommendations and relevant material and make a final decision.
-(CBA 13.11)
+(CBA 13.10)